 - 4 cups strawberries hulled and quartered

-- 4 cups rhubarb trimmed and chopped into one-inch pieces
+- 4 cups rhubarb trimmed and chopped into 1-inch pieces

 - 3 tablespoons all-purpose flour